Emergency Room – Urgent Medical Care in NYC

-Statcare Urgent Care is a place you can trust for emergency care:
+Statcare Urgent Care is a family-friendly place you can trust for health care:

-- Statcare has been in business 10 years.
+- Statcare has been in business for 10 years.

-- Statcare is In Network with almost all plans as an emergency care clinic – you will not be surprised to receive an “out-of network” bill!
+- Statcare is In-Network with almost all plans as an ER care clinic – you will not receive an “out-of-network” bill ever!

-- Statcare providers have handled millions of Emergency Care visits – Experience you can count on!
+- Statcare providers have handled millions of Urgent Care visits – Experience you can count on!

-- Statcare locations have easy parking and easy access via public transport – Access you can’t beat!
+- Statcare urgent care locations have easy parking and easy access via public transport – Access you can’t beat!

-Below you’ll learn WHY going to an emergency care clinic like Statcare should be your first and only choice when you need non-life-threatening emergent care.
+Below you’ll learn WHY going to a clinic like Statcare should be your first and only choice when you need quality care.
 You can also watch this Fox News report on urgent care vs. ER.

 Urgent Care vs. Emergency Room vs. ER-based Fast Track or Hospital-based Urgent Care